containers/image/docs/containers-registries.conf.5.md

 *Note*: Redirection and mirrors are currently processed only when reading images, not when pushing to a registry; that may change in the future.

+#### Short-Name Aliasing
+The use of unqualified-search registries entails an ambiguity as it is unclear from which registry a given image, referenced by a short name, may be pulled from.

+As mentioned in the note at the end of this man page, using short names is subject to the risk of hitting squatted registry namespaces.
+If the unqualified-search registries are set to `["registry1.com", "registry2.com"]` an attacker may take over a namespace of registry1.com such that an image may be pulled from registry1.com instead of the intended source registry2.com.

+While it is highly recommended to always use fully-qualified image references, existing deployments using short names may not be easily changed.
+To circumvent the aforementioned ambiguity, so called short-name aliases can be configured that point to a fully-qualified image reference.

+Short-name aliases can be configured in the `[aliases]` table in the form of `"name"="value"` with the left-hand `name` being the short name (e.g., "image") and the right-hand `value` being the fully-qualified image reference (e.g., "registry.com/namespace/image").
+Note that neither "name" nor "value" can include a tag or digest.
+Moreover, "name" must be a short name and hence cannot include a registry domain or refer to localhost.

+When pulling a short name, the configured aliases table will be used for resolving the short name.
+If a matching alias is found, it will be used without further consulting the unqualified-search registries list.
+If no matching alias is found, the behavior can be controlled via the `short-name-mode` option as described below.

+Note that tags and digests are stripped off a user-specified short name for alias resolution.
+Hence, "image", "image:tag" and "image@digest" all resolve to the same alias (i.e., "image").
+Stripped off tags and digests are later appended to the resolved alias.

+Further note that drop-in configuration files (see containers-registries.conf.d(5)) can override aliases in the specific loading order of the files.
+If the "value" of an alias is empty (i.e., ""), the alias will be erased.
+However, a given "name" may only be specified once in a single config file.

+#### Short-Name Aliasing: Modes

+The `short-name-mode` option supports three modes to control the behaviour of short-name resolution.

+* `enforcing`: If only one unqualified-search registry is set, use it as there is no ambiguity.
+If there is more than one registry and the user program is running in a terminal (i.e., stdout & stdin are a TTY), prompt the user to select one of the specified search registries.
+If the program is not running in a terminal, the ambiguity cannot be resolved which will lead to an error.

+* `permissive`: Behaves as enforcing but does not lead to an error if the program is not running in a terminal.
+Instead, fallback to using all unqualified-search registries.

+* `disabled`: Use all unqualified-search registries without prompting.

+If `short-name-mode` is not specified at all or left empty, default to the `permissive` mode.
+If the user-specified short name was not aliased already, the `enforcing` and `permissive` mode if prompted, will record a new alias after a successful pull.
+Note that the recorded alias will be written to `$XDG_CONFIG_HOME/containers/short-name-aliases.conf` to have a clear separation between possibly human-edited registries.conf files and the machine-generated `short-name-aliases-conf`.
+Note that `$HOME/.config` is used if `$XDG_CONFIG_HOME` is not set.
+If an alias is specified in a `registries.conf` file and also the machine-generated `short-name-aliases.conf`, the `short-name-aliases.conf` file has precedence.

 #### Normalization of docker.io references

 The Docker Hub `docker.io` is handled in a special way: every push and pull